scandinave/drone-mvn-private/README.md

 - `url`: the maven repository from where dependencies are download
 - `url_snapshots`: the maven repository where the snapshot are push
 - `url_releases`: the maven repository where the releases are push
+- `m2_location`: Set the location of the .m2 repository.
+Default to where the program is execute.
 - `debug`: If true, display the generated settings.xml in the console.